-To request a transcript, a student must fill out the transcript request form located at the Counselor's office and return it to the front desk.
-A minimum of twenty-four hours' notice is required in order for the processing of a transcript.
+Current students requesting a transcript for college admission or scholarship purposes must do so through the Counselor's Office.
+All other students must request a transcript at the front desk.
+A minimum of twenty-four hours notice is required in order for the processing of a transcript and will only be issued if the student's financial account is in good standing.